CFCorp/CFApi2/README.md

 ##### Setup database
 Change the correct variables in your own `.env` file and then run the migration command with `php` that is built-in to this `php artisan migrate:fresh`

+# How to do oauth tokens
+### Endpoints
+- Will explain this at a later point, will also add some stuff to the dashboard to simplfy the process

 # Roadmap / todo list:
 - Create a dashboard with all of the statistics
 - Caching with Redis